Elevation: 5,849 ft

 This peak is not in the book.

 Primary access to the middle section of the Danskin Mountains is from Mountain Home, Idaho.
-See (D)(1) on pages 154-155 for the details.
-Once you reach the high inner valley You will find a small reservoir on the right hand side of the road at a major junction 17.0 miles from where you left the highway in Mountain Home.
-Turn right at this junction onto the Danskin Peak Lookout Road and follow it for 0.75 miles to a junction with a two track on your left.
-This rugged two track road leads west toward Little Fiddler.
+See (D)(1) on Pages 154-155 for the details.
+Once you reach the high inner valley, you will find a small reservoir on the right-hand side of the road at a major junction 17.0 miles from where you left the highway in Mountain Home.
+Turn right at this junction onto the Danskin Peak Lookout Road and follow it for 0.75 miles to a junction with a two-track road on your left.
+This rugged two-track road leads west toward Little Fiddler.
 You will cross the Cottonwood Creek drainage and then climb up and over into the Pine Creek drainage.
-This road requires a 4WD and will be very difficult to navigate if it is wet.
+This road requires a 4WD and will be very difficult to navigate when wet.
 Furthermore, the road is mostly used by ATVs and, as a result, it is getting narrow in spots.
-The road is closed to all but ATVs after it reaches Pine Creek but a good ATV trail climbs up Pine Creek to Fiddler Summit.
+The road is closed to all but ATVs after it reaches Pine Creek, but a good ATV trail climbs up Pine Creek to Fiddler Summit.

 East Ridge, Class 2

-The east ridge can be accessed two ways from Pine Creek.
+The East Ridge can be accessed 2 ways from Pine Creek.
 The most direct route is to hike the ATV trail that climbs up Pine Creek to Fiddler Summit.
-On Fiddler Summit you will find a trail, FST-323, which climbs up the east ridge to a benchmark.
-This trail eventually swings south and descends down the peak’s south ridge which is the alternative access to the east ridge.
-From the benchmark a faint trail climbs up the steep east ridge to the summit.
-Its a steep climb but there are no obstacles other than a few clumps of bushes.
-(Be aware: this area sees a lot of ATV and motorcycle use on weekends but is usually empty during the,week.)
+On Fiddler Summit, you will find a trail (FST-323) that climbs up the East Ridge to a benchmark.
+This trail eventually swings south and descends down the peak’s South Ridge which is the alternative access to the East Ridge.
+From the benchmark, a faint trail climbs up the steep East Ridge to the summit.
+It is a steep climb but there are no obstacles other than a few clumps of bushes.
+Be aware that this area sees a lot of ATV and motorcycle use on weekends but is usually vacant on weekdays.

-As an alternative, but longer access to the east ridge follow the Pine Creek trail from the junction described below to the lower end of FST-323.
-Take the trail which heads up and then south to the top of the peak’s south ridge and then follow it north to the benchmark described above.
+For an alternative (but longer) access route to the East Ridge, follow the Pine Creek Trail from the junction described below to the lower end of FST-323.
+Take the trail which heads up and then south to the top of the peak’s South Ridge and then follow it north to the benchmark described above.